SESARLab/mfh-dl-performace-testing/thesis.md

 `measure_timestamp` is calculated, while `start_timestamp` and `end_timestamp` are `NULL`

 While measurements values were randomly generated, *sensor* related data (`sensor_id`, `sensor_type`, `sensor_desc_name`, `unit_of_measure` ) were dumped from the MIND Foods HUB Hive production cluster and randomly picked for each generated row.
-With [Mockaroo](https://www.mockaroo.com/), an online service that allows generating synthetic data comprehensive of commons and scientific plant names, I produced a set of 100 locations that were randomly picked for each generated row of the dataset.
+With [Mockaroo](https://www.mockaroo.com/), an online service that allows generating synthetic data comprehensive of commons and scientific plant names, I produced a set of 100 locations, randomly picked for each generated row of the dataset.

-Finally, to simulate a realistic dataset of a Data Lake in operation, all rows were generated computing the `insertion_timestamp` in two years.
+Finally, to simulate a dataset of a Data Lake in operation, all rows were generated computing the `insertion_timestamp` in two years.

 ### 2.3 Data ingestion